Chiefland, Florida: Healthcare

-The State of Florida has approved a 28-bed hospital in Chiefland to serve the needs of western Levy County, Dixie County, and Gilchrist County.
-The Suwannee Valley Community Hospital is expected to cost $27 million, and Ameris Health Systems is leading the effort.
-The first drawing of the facility was rendered in March 2008.
+The State of Florida approved a 28-bed hospital in Chiefland to serve the needs of western Levy County, Dixie County, and Gilchrist County.
+The hospital was developed by Ameris Health Systems LLC. and was set to open on September 1, 2014.
+However, after a set of delays and financial problems, it was announced in 2013 that the project was no longer in development.